 Staff members are required to be at camp daily from 8:30 a.m. to 4:30 p.m.
 Some positions require occasional evening or overnight hours.

-If you are interested in employment, please download the application and reference forms.
-Complete the application and return it to High Meadows.
+If you are interested in employment, please follow the links to the application and reference forms below.
 After receiving your application and references, we will contact you to set up an interview.
 We look forward to learning more about you and the possibility of having you join the High Meadows family!

-High Meadows Camp does not discriminate on the basis of disability, race, color, creed, national origin, religion, veteran status, gender identitity, age or sexual orientation in employment, admission of campers or in providing its services in any manner.
+High Meadows Camp does not discriminate on the basis of disability, race, color, creed, national origin, religion, veteran status, gender identity, age, or sexual orientation in employment, admission of campers or in providing its services in any manner.

-In 2021, we will be offering 4 2-week sessions of camp.
-Dates of employment are June 3 – July 30, Monday-Friday, 8:30am to 4:30pm.
+In 2022, we will be offering three 3-week sessions of camp.
+Dates of employment are May 25 – July 29, Monday-Friday, 8:30am to 4:30pm.
 If you are interested in working at camp, please follow the link to the online application.

 Share this link with your references: